Cuaies/wsa-service/README.md

 ## Features

-- **Load Balancer** - Simple load balancer, made with the built-in `cluster` module, add support for the project to use every core of its processor to reduce API stress.
+- **Load Balancer** - Simple load balancer, made with the built-in `cluster` module, adds support for the project to use every core of its processor to reduce API stress.

-- **Caching** - Rudimentary yet effective caching system, made possible
+- **Caching** - Rudimentary yet effective caching system, made possible by using the `memory-cache` package, which allows for a simple key-value storage.

 - **Made with TypeScript** - TypeScript is a statically typed superset of JavaScript, known for its enhanced type-checking capabilities and improved developer tooling.